josuamanuel/js-awe/README.md

 ## New functional async style.
 Avoid await contamination

-* Pipe functions and forget if a function returns a promise or a real value.
+* using **plan**, it pipes functions and forget if a function returns a promise or a real value.
 Next function always receives the real value.
 * Automatic control of error.
 Any return of type "Error" or "Promise.reject" will stop the execution of the pipe and return the error.
 There is no need to circuit break each function.
 * Define sequencial or concurrent execution through the use of array nesting.
 Pure javascript, no artifical syntax.